ligato/docs/docs/user-guide/get-vpp-agent.md

 **1. Microservice Label**

-Currently, a single instance of a `vpp-agent` can serve a single `VPP` instance, while multiple vpp-agents can interact with the same KV data store. vpp-agent instances are distinguished with the `microservice label`.
-The label is a part of the KV data store key used to identify configuration data belonging to a specific vpp-agent.
-Note that every vpp-agent watches keys containing its microservice label.
+Currently, a single instance of a `VPP agent` can serve a single `VPP` instance, while multiple VPP agents can interact with the same KV data store.
+VPP agent instances are distinguished with the `microservice label`.
+The label is a part of the KV data store key used to identify configuration data belonging to a specific VPP agent.
+Note that every VPP agent watches keys containing its microservice label.

 The default microservice label is `vpp1`.
 It can be changed with the ENV variable `MICROSERVICE_LABEL`, or using the [`-microservice-label`](config-files.md#service-label) flag.

-It is possible to use the same label to "broadcast" shared configuration data to multiple vpp-agents.
+It is possible to use the same label to "broadcast" shared configuration data to multiple VPP agents.
 However, this approach is generally not recommended.

 The [concepts][concepts] section of the user guide provides more details on keys, key prefixes, microservice labels and KV data stores.

 **2. Shared Memory Prefix**

 Running multiple `VPPs` on the same host requires a different shared memory prefix (SHM) to distinguish communication sockets for given VPP instances.
-In order to connect the vpp-agent to the VPP with a custom socket, a valid SHM needs to be provided to the [GoVPP mux plugin][govppmux-plugin].
+In order to connect the VPP agent to the VPP with a custom socket, a valid SHM needs to be provided to the [GoVPP mux plugin][govppmux-plugin].

 ---